deliriousintent/cryogenic-fluid-cosmology/README.md

 To ensure conceptual clarity, we define the strict limits of this framework:

-*   **It IS:** A phenomenological model treating the vacuum as a physical superfluid medium (SVT) to derive MOND-like effects from thermodynamics.
+*   **It IS:** A **phenomenological framework** treating the vacuum as a physical superfluid medium to derive MOND-like effects from thermodynamics.
-*   **It IS NOT:** A rejection of General Relativity within the Solar System.
-We posit that GR is the correct effective theory for the "High-Temperature" limit ($T > T_c$), just as the Ideal Gas Law is correct for gases above their condensation point.
+*   **It IS NOT:** A rejection of General Relativity within its tested domain (the Solar System).
+We posit that GR is the correct effective theory for the "High-Temperature" limit ($T > T_c$).
 *   **It IS:** A proposal that "Dark Matter" is a **Thermodynamic Phase State** of standard baryonic matter ($T < 2.7K$) governed by fluid dynamics.
-*   **It IS NOT:** A "Theory of Everything" or a replacement for the Standard Model of Particle Physics.
-It addresses only the gravitational and vacuum-energy sectors.
+*   **It IS NOT:** A claim that current cosmology is "wrong," nor is it a complete Theory of Quantum Gravity.
+It is a specific extension addressing the hydrodynamic behavior of the vacuum.

 ---